POLE DANCING

 Balancing Technique and Student Independence

-Don’t be pressured by a student who wants to compromise on good technique in order to get into a move that they are not yet ready for.
+Don’t be pressured by a student who wants to compromise on good technique to get into a move that they are not yet ready for.
 Students must be able to demonstrate their strength lifting up into and lowering down from a move with complete control.
 Most injuries occur when coming down from a move.
 This is either due to lack of muscle control, lack of focus or the student not knowing what to do to get down from a move.

 Students will learn faster when they are not dependent on and do not have to be weaned from spotting.
 They will also build up their strength and muscle memory more effectively if they have to do the move themselves.